 You can see the full Gold Delta SkyMiles® Credit Card from American Express review here to see what else this card has to offer.

 United MileagePlus® Explorer Card, issued by JPMorgan Chase (JPM), lets you check your first bag for free and that of another companion on the same reservation.
 This saves you $50 per person on a round trip.
 This card also offers lots of bonus miles if you spend more than a certain amount with it.
-For example, you will receive 30,000 bonus miles if you spend $1,000 in the first 3 months of card membership.
+For example, as a limited time offer, you will receive 50,000 bonus miles if you spend $3,000 in the first 3 months of card membership.
 You can earn 10,000 bonus miles every year when you spend $25,000 on purchases made with this card.
 You can even earn an additional 5,000 bonus miles if you add another authorized cardholder to your account and make a purchase within the first 3 months of opening your account.
 When purchasing United air tickets through the airlines website, you will earn double (2) miles on every $1 you spend and 1 mile for every $1 spent on other eligible purchases.
 There is no limit to the amount of miles you can earn and accumulate, so the more you spend on your United MileagePlus Explorer Card, the more you earn.

 This card has many other perks such as travel accident insurance and lost luggage reimbursement, you can find out more in our United MileagePlus® Explorer Card review here.